alex-stewart/the-goblin-cave/docs/game/timeline.md

 # Timeline

+## Goblin Day 8

+The group of goblins gather wood from the forest and stone from the mountain.
+The large stone table fits snugly in the cave entrance.
+The goblins successfully construct a hinged door with a mechanism which can be secured from the inside with a wooden bar.
+The goblins construct some pointy wooden pit traps around the cave entrance and disguise them with moss.

+The goblins tracking the invaders return, guided by Sraagkagz to avoid the traps.

 ## Goblin Day 7

 Gribble collects some more stinky woodland dirt and helps Shroomer build a more sustainable farm.